WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 ### Solution 2: Increase the Departure Rate

-Two common strategies to increase the departure rate are increasing service throughput or decreasing service latency.
+Two common strategies to increase `Departure Rate` are increasing service throughput or decreasing service latency.
 Strategies are commonly used to implement them are "horizontal scaling" and "load shedding", respectively.